VictorA07/K8s-Project/README.md

 }
 ```

-# Section 2: Infastructure and Application deployment using Jenkins.
+# Section 2: Infrastructure and Application deployment using Jenkins.

 ## Step 1: Jenkins setup
-SSH in to your Jenkins server and set upthe following on both master and backup sever.
+SSH into your Jenkins server and set up the following on both master and backup servers.
 Required plugins - Terraform, AWS Credentials
-Required credentials - AWS credentials (by adding our aws access key and id)
+Required credentials - AWS credentials (by adding our AWS access key and ID)
     - git credentials using username and password(git token)
     - Jenkins ssh credentials - creating ssh credentials user- ec2-user and add your jenkins primary keypair
-    -Jenkins credentials - using username(jenkins) and password(password)
+    -Jenkins credentials - using username(Jenkins) and password(password)
-Tools - Under Terraform - name- teraform, check Instal automatically, Type -linux amd64
+Tools - Under Terraform - name- terraform, check Instal automatically, Type -linux amd64
 Under Admin - Configuration, Create an API token.
-Use the token to create a webhook on your Github. paste the api token to the secret box below.
+Use the token to create a webhook on your Github. paste the API token to the secret box below.
 ![alt text](<Screenshot 2024-03-04 at 14.04.45.png>)

 To setup jenkins-slave on docker;